barak7821/CRM-Dashboard/README.md

 1. **Sign-up and Login:**
    - Every user can sign up and log into the system.
    - Users have access to a personal page where they can edit their details.
+   - Users who forgot their password can request a reset link via email and update their password securely.
+   - Users have access to a personal page where they can edit their details.

 2. **Admin Access:**
    - If the user is an admin (registered as such in the system), they will be redirected to a different page after logging in.